-"West Nile Virus is spread when a mosquito carrying the virus bites a person, horse, or other animal," explains Melissa Propp, Clinic Manager for SWNPHD.
-"It is not spread through coughing, sneezing, touching or other close contact.
-This means the best protection from West Nile Virus is to prevent mosquito bites."
+"West Nile Virus only spreads when a mosquito carrying the virus bites a person, horse, or other animal," explains Sarah Minnick, Program Manager for SWNPHD.
+"This means the best protection from West Nile Virus is to prevent mosquito bites."

 The following tips can be used to help prevent the spread of WNV: